-- Design target specific CRISPR/Cas9 reagents and incorporate their use in own research project.
+- Design target specific CRISPR/Cas9 reagents and incorporate their use in own research projects.

 - Analyze and assess own results as well as those obtained by others using CRISPR/Cas9.

-- Explore other enzymes and systems for genome editing.
+- Explore other CRISPR-associated enzymes and systems for genome editing.

-- Discuss upcoming developments in the field of genome editing.
+- Discuss recent developments in the field of genome editing.